aparis69/Segment-Tracing/README.md

 [Paper](https://hal.archives-ouvertes.fr/hal-02507361/document)

+This implementation has been labelled by the GRSI (Graphics Replicability Stamp Initiative), see [here](http://www.replicabilitystamp.org/) for more details.

 ### Important notes
 * This code is **not** the one which produced the scenes seen in the paper.
 Hence, results as well as timings may differ from the ones in the paper.
 * This is **research** code provided without any warranty.
 However, if you have any problem you can still send me an email or create an issue.